 - Fackenheim, Emil L., 1996.
 The God Within: Kant, Schelling and Historicity, John Burbidge, (ed.), Toronto: University of Toronto Press, Chapters 1–2, 3–33.

 - Firestone, C.L., and N. Jacobs, 2008.
 In Defense of Kant's Religion, Bloomington: Indiana University Press.

 - Fischer, Norbert (ed.), 2004.
 Kants Metaphysik und Religionsphilosophie, Hamburg: Felix Meiner Verlag.

 - Förster, Eckart, 2000.
 Kant's Final Synthesis: An Essay on the Opus Postumum, Cambridge, MA and London: Harvard University Press, Chapter Five, “The Subject as Person and the Idea of God,” 117–47.

-- Guyer, Paul, 2000.
-“From a Practical Point of View: Kant's Conception of a Postulate of Pure Practical Reason,” Kant on Freedom, Law and Happiness, Cambridge, Cambridge University Press, 333–371.
+- Guyer, P., 2000.
+Kant on Freedom, Law and Happiness, Cambridge, Cambridge University Press.